Stewart, McBride exit US Soccer, leaving Berhalter in limbo

 Cone, a former women’s player, became USSF president in March 2020.
 JT Batson, hired last September as CEO, said the Berhalter investigation had “no impact whatsoever” on the departures.
 Sporting staff will report to Batson until Stewart is replaced.

-Hudson, a former coach of Bahrain and New Zealand. will lead the U.S. against Colombia on Saturday, a pair of CONCACAF Nations League matches in March and likely in June games and the CONCACAF Gold Cup this summer, much like Dave Sarachan’s tenure as interim coach from October 2017 until Berhalter was hired.
+Hudson, a former coach of Bahrain and New Zealand. will lead the U.S. against Colombia on Saturday, a pair of CONCACAF Nations League matches in March and likely in June games and the CONCACAF Gold Cup this summer.
+His tenure is much like Dave Sarachan’s appointment as interim coach from October 2017 until Berhalter was hired.

 “On the head coaching job.
 I will work directly with Sportsology on that to continue to move that search forward,” Cone said.
 “And then as we bring the sporting director on board, that sporting director will then join me in leading that search.
 And ultimately, this new sporting director will be tasked with hiring the men’s national team coach.”